Skip to main content

 3. Overnight low of 35 degrees or lower for two or more days that would endanger the lives of those living in places not fit for human habitation such as living outside or in vehicles.

-4. Heavy and continuous rainfall over two or more days that would
+4. Heavy and continuous rainfall over two or more days that would cause soil saturation and flooding.

 5. Overnight low of 45 degrees or lower with a probability of rain 50% or higher are certainly triggers for opening Warming Centers.